apache/druid/docs/operations/single-server.md

 The example configurations run the Druid Coordinator and Overlord together in a single process using the optional configuration `druid.coordinator.asOverlord.enabled=true`, described in the [Coordinator configuration documentation](../configuration/index.md#coordinator-operation).

 The `start-druid` is a generic launch script for starting druid services on single server, it accepts optional arguments like services, memory and config.
 All reference configurations can be acheived by passing appropriate arguments to this script.
-If memory argument isn't specified, services will use upto 80% system memory.
 Existing launch scripts are deprecated and will be removed in the next release.